Efficient Systematic Reviews: Literature Filtering with Transformers & Transfer Learning: Introduction

 Review articles from the systematic review literature itself have concluded that machine learning based filters that reduce the volume of articles needed to be reviewed are the most promising line of research in the automation of systematic reviews \cite{Marshall2019,OMara-Eve2015}.

+Text data has been shown to be useful across a large number of biomedical applications, including the use of unstructured clinical notes in building prognostic models\cite{Seinen2022}.
+It has been noted recently that text processing tools are of increasing importance as we attempt to deal with 'infodemics' of the kind generated by the COVID-19 crisis \cite{Vaghela2021}.

+Using pure text data models for automating systematic review tasks is also promising.
+Many of the approaches outlined previously partially use the text data in article titles and abstracts within the models.
+The long-term goal remains to build models that replicate the evaluation process conducted by human beings, who ultimately look at an article with a research question in mind, and then choose whether to include it in the systematic review.

 The Transformer model\cite{Vaswani2017} has proven to be an effective tool for building text-based classification systems across a range of domains.
 Part of the utility comes from the fact that it can be pre-trained on the language from a domain and then used for specific tasks, allowing the previous learning to be 'transferred' and applied.
-It has been shown that transformer models pre-trained on academic abstracts can be used to create state-of-the-art classifiers for systematic review systems, but only when they train the models on data for a specific task \cite{Aum2021}, extending previous work with feed-forward neural networks to learn a document embedding that can be employed via transfer learning for a specific systematic review task\cite{Kontonatsios2020}.
-The requirement for task-specific training places a burden on teams in terms of the time and human effort required to provide labels for the initial classifier.
+It has been shown that transformer models pre-trained on academic abstracts can be used to create state-of-the-art classifiers for systematic review systems, but only when they train the models on data for a specific task \cite{Aum2021}.
+This extends previous work using standard feed-forward neural networks to learn a document embedding that can be employed via transfer learning for a specific systematic review task\cite{Kontonatsios2020}.
+The requirement for task-specific training places a burden on teams in terms of the time and human effort required to provide labels for the initial classifier, that is then iteratively improved with more manual labels.
 The open research question is whether we can use modern natural language processing transformers to develop general-purpose filters that learn the general correspondence between the phrasing of a research question and the relevant articles.

 This research outlines a dataset and comparison of methods for a general-purpose systematic review model.
 A single model is trained that is given input data combining a research question and information about a specific article.
 It then produces a score indicating the likelihood that the specific article would be included by a human reviewer during a literature pre-screen.
 Our results demonstrate that using BioBERT\cite{Lee2020} version of the BERT Transformer\cite{Devlin2019} pre-trained on biomedical literature can contribute a promising solution to this problem, but the ideal approach depends on the intended process for using a model to improve the systematic review process.
 We discuss the observed relationships between research questions and machine learning approaches, and conclude that more work is needed to determine the ideal model for all systematic reviews.